Server extensibility is deprecated, and no longer maintained.

-To install a custom server extension, you need to copy the extension dll(s) into the following folder on the machine that is running the Octopus Deploy Server:
+To install a custom server extension, you need to copy the extension dll(s) into the following folder on the machine that is running the Octopus Server:

 The server will automatically check this folder for extensions during startup, so don’t forget to restart the server if you’ve added new custom extension files to the folder.